msmerlak/beyond-may/papers/response-referee.md

 - *Homogenous Case and Stability:*
      *The manuscript concludes that stability requires stronger self-interactions than cross-interactions when alpha equals beta.
 While this is true that self-interactions promote stability also for the Lotka-Volterra model, any negative mean species interaction (indicating mutualism) in the homogeneous case leads to instability, irrespective of system size.
 Thus, comparing this to the GLV model seems a stretch.*

 We are grateful to the referee for this comment, it helps to clarify the scope of our work.
-We have now specified everywhere in the manuscript, including Abstract, Introduction and Discussion, that we compare out results to the *competitive* Lotka-Volterra model and in general that our results are relevant for predominantly competitive systems.
+We have now specified everywhere in the manuscript, including Abstract, Introduction and Discussion, that we compare our results to the *competitive* Lotka-Volterra model and in general that our results are relevant for predominantly competitive systems.

 - *Notation:*